-With version 2.0 (SolVES 2.0), RMGSC has improved and extended the functionality of SolVES.
-Like previous versions of SolVES, SolVES 3.0 is integrated with the Maxent maximum entropy modeling software to generate more complete social-value maps and to produce robust statistical models describing the relationship between social values and explanatory environmental variables.
+With version 2.x (SolVES 2.0 and 2.1), GECSC has improved and extended the functionality of SolVES.
+Like previous versions of SolVES, SolVES 3.0 is integrated with the Maxent maximum entropy modeling software to generate more complete social-value maps and to produce robust models describing the relationship between social value intensity and explanatory environmental variables.
 The addition of Maxent more readily permits the transfer of social-value models to similar areas where primary survey data are not available.
 SolVES 2.x also introduces the flexibility for users to define their own social value typologies and public uses, model any number and type of environmental variables, optionally weight mapped survey data, and modify the spatial resolution of analysis.
 With these enhancements, SolVES 2.x provides an improved public-domain tool for decision-makers and researchers to evaluate the social value of ecosystems and to facilitate discussions among diverse stakeholders regarding the tradeoffs among different management options in a variety of physical and social contexts, ranging from forest and rangeland to coastal and marine.